-4.4.
+4.3.
 To be successful, it is vital that all corporate policies, strategies and business plans are fully informed, designed and resourced to support the delivery of our corporate objectives.
-In doing so, the Council has adopted an ongoing method of engaging all stakeholders: staff; Members; partners and residents; in order to inform, plan, review and ultimately deliver continuous improvement in council services; the 'Golden Thread'.
+For our council, this is not a single top-down exercise.
+The Council has adopted an ongoing method of engaging staff; Members; partners and residents; in order to inform, plan, review and ultimately deliver continuous improvement in council services; the 'Golden Thread'.

-5. Our Performance in 2022/23
+5. Our Performance in 2023/24

-- 5.1.
-In working towards its Corporate Plan objectives and associated policy commitments, and in seeking to meet the significant challenges presented to council services by the COVID-19 pandemic, throughout 2020/21 the Council continued to design targeted projects and interventions that deliver positive outcomes for local residents. - 5.2.
-Initiatives delivered in the last year to realise our vision for the borough include:
+5.1.
+In working towards its Corporate Plan objectives, the Council has designed targeted projects and interventions that deliver positive outcomes in meeting the needs and expectation of local residents.
+Activities and initiatives delivered in the year to realise the Council's vision for the borough include: